firecmsco/firecms/website/docs/new_in_v2.md

   add your terms and conditions checkbox to the login screen.
 - Reference dialogs are now opened using the side dialog, and you can create new entities directly from the reference selection view.
+- `AuthDelegate` and `AuthController` have been merged into `AuthController` which now serves both previous purposes.

 ### Collections and schemas